Image

 SvgMediaDecoder

 Adds support for SVG media in markdown.
-If com.caverock:androidsvg:*
+If com.caverock:androidsvg:* dependency is found

 in the classpath, then registration will happen automatically.